iamstarkov/typographic-ellipses/README.md

 [![Dependency Status][depstat-image]][depstat-url]
 [![DevDependency Status][depstat-dev-image]][depstat-dev-url]

-> Replace three periods with an ellipsis character
+> Avoid using periods and spaces

 Micro module to help eliminate one of the [bad typewriter habits][bth].